 Conceptually, this one is no different than the last one.
 The mystery of who the evil spirit has infected keeps everyone guessing, but isn’t all that surprising.
 Book two is ultimately more of the same, but I did like that it delved deeper into the mysterious Fear family history, though.

 The motives of the evil spirit got really muddy in this one.
 In Book 1, it had the benefit of being more mysterious, but in Book 2 it started to get repetitive.
 Middle books in trilogies are notoriously difficult, and this one fell into a lot of those traps.

 On one hand, we got Sarah Beth Plumber, a descendant of the infamous Fear family.
 On the other hand, The Evil revealed itself to be kinda stupid.
 The way it decides to try and kill Corky was really poorly thought out.
 Kimmy would have been immediately implicated.

 Chip’s death scene was pretty brutal, and we got to spend a lot of time in the graveyard, even making it all the way to the Fear Street mansion.
 But overall it fell short of the first book on this mark.

 As with the first book, this one is not all that original.
 In fact, it’s kinda repetitive.
-The Evil does pulls a lot of the same pranks as id did in Book 1.
+The Evil does pull a lot of the same pranks as it did in Book 1.
 The Second Evil did not bring forth anything particularly new.

 Fear Street Cheerleaders #3: The Third Evil

-Be sure to also check out the next Goosebumps blog:
+Also, be sure to check out the latest from y Goosebumps blog series:

 Goosebumps #11: The Haunted Mask